CopernicaMarketingSoftware/Documentation/Mailerq/4.0/introduction.md

     </tr>
 </table>

-From the above list, only the openssl library is required.
+From the above list, only the openssl and libz libraries are required.
 All other libraries are optional, and MailerQ can run without them.
 If a library is missing, MailerQ will either fall back on its own implementation, or will run without the features from the specific library.

 Most of the MailerQ runtime settings are stored in a relational database.
 This means that you must have at least one of the mysql, mariadb, postgresql